 Non-exempt employees should report to work no more than 10 minutes prior to their scheduled starting time and must not stay more than 10 minutes after their scheduled stop time without express, prior authorization from their supervisor.
-These arrival and departure times will be rounded to the nearest quarter-hour for payroll purposes.
+Employees must clock in and out as precisely as possible atteot their approved and scheduled start and end times unless otherwise approved by their supervisor.
+These arrival and departure times will be rounded to the nearest quarter hour for payrell purposes.
 Non-exempt employees of the Administrative Office are provided one hour for meal times.
 Non-exempt employees of the Maintenance Office are provided one-half hour for meal times.
 Non-exempt employees will not return from their lunch periods early unless specifically requested to do so in advance by their supervisor.
+Lunch break should be taken...
+Non-exempt employees are also entitled to rest breaks.
+Details regarding lunch and rest breaks for non- exempt employees are specified below.